RafiKastner/LaserTag/README.md

-# LaserTag
+# Laser Tag Game
-Laser tag game with arduino
+Settings are at the top of the code